NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-5.5.md

 ## Summary: What's New in 5.5

-* NuGet Package Manager is more accessible using assitive Screen Readers
+* NuGet Package Manager in Visual Studio is more accessible using assitive Screen Readers

     * Accessibility Fixes in PM UI - altText, etc... - [#9059](https://github.com/NuGet/Home/issues/9059)